Apokrif/monlam/README.md

 # monlam
 Modeling as Service
--Connect:Accounting, AuthorizationMethods
+#Connect:Accounting, AuthorizationMethods
 -[Verb]:Session o-- Context -> DiagramsList
 -Search:Repository.GetElementsByQuery
 -Notify
 -Empty

+Search delegatesTo
 Repository.GetElementsByQuery
-(string QueryName, string
+(string QueryName, string SearchTerm)
-SearchTerm)
 Collection (of type Element)
-Notes: Helps you to run a search in Enterprise Architect, returning the result as a collection.
+Notes: run a search in Enterprise Architect, returning the result as a collection.

-For example: GetElementsByQuery('Simple','Class1'), where the results list elements with 'Class1' in the 'Name' and 'Notes' fields.
 Parameters:
 · QueryName: String - the name of the search to run, for example 'Simple' · SearchTerm: String - the term to search for

+Example:
+GetElementsByQuery('Simple','TextToFind'),
+where the results list elements with 'TextToFind' in the 'Name' and 'Notes' fields.